My Approach and style

 c156.jpg

-As a press photographer I often positioned myself so people couldn't avoid walking towards me.
-As the papers want clear face pictures, I sometimes spent hours (..days..weeks!) waiting for someone to appear, then manically clicking whilst walking backwards trying not to fall over.
-The odds of looking silly on TV news were high.
+As a photojournalist (news/press photographer) I often positioned myself so people couldn't avoid walking towards me.
+The papers want clear face pictures and I sometimes spent hours (..days..weeks!) waiting for someone to appear, then manically clicking whilst walking backwards trying not to fall over.
+The odds of looking silly on the TV news were high, and I often didn't disappoint.
 As a documentary wedding photographer those so called 'skills' are rarely used.
 I avoid being in any prominent place in front of a couple or guests for more than a moment, preferring to observe and find pictures without intruding.
 But anticipation is still everything.
-Sensing something might happen, I went slightly ahead of Debbie and Tony (below) as they escaped after their confetti shower and headed around the front of the beautiful Hill Place in Hampshire for a first married moment alone.
-Tony broke into song as they gathered pace..it was wonderful.
+Sensing their excitement and that something might happen, as Debbie & Tony (below) escaped after their confetti shower and headed around the front of the beautiful Hill Place in Hampshire for a first married moment alone, as they gathered pace Tony broke into song...it was wonderful.

 I've concentrated more on ‘as it happens’ pictures but most couples want some portraits.
 These are easily done, take about twenty minutes or so, fitted in before the wedding breakfast, or later on when the light or weather might be better.
 (We can nip out at both times, as well as quickly off a wedding bus, or out of a wedding car for a snap or three..)
-Asking a couple to stand in a particular place together in good light is enough to get something nice.
-The pictures below show what happens when a couple take over and start playing within the portrait.
-It was a bit blowy for Kristina and Jeremy at Southsea Castle.
-Kristina just went with the flow so to speak.
-And after placing Mima and Mike in front of a gorgeous folly I then clambered up a bank and through trees to get a good vantage point.
+Asking a couple to just be in a particular place together in good light is always enough to get something nice.
+But it’s also fun when couples take over and start playing within their portrait.
+It was a bit blowy for Kristina and Jeremy at Southsea Castle and Kristina, so to speak, just went with the flow.
+I’d suggested to Mima and Mike they just ‘be’ together behind a light dappled folly and after a few pictures I left them a while to clamber up a bank and through trees to get another vantage point.
 Turning round I found the gift of them dancing and laughing.

 Every wedding and reception venue has it's charms and possibilities.
 From cathedral to registry office, wooded glade or village hall, to social club, it doesn't matter where a couple celebrate with their guests.
-Weddings are personal and about people, and that's what makes them fascinating, ever new and surprising to photograph.
-In each part of a day I’ll always take those wider pictures that show people and place.
+Weddings are personal, about people, and full of character, and that's what makes them ever new and surprising to photograph.
+Through a day I’ll always stand back looking for those wider pictures that show the landscape of people and place all together.
 It’s amazing what we all forget.

 sc226.jpg

-And amongst the action, the support of parents is always lovely to see.
-I’ve been up to Edinburgh a few times for weddings.
-Mhairi and Neal were married at the Lothian Chambers on The Royal Mile.
-During the exchange of vows Mhairi's parent’s faces were a picture of pride.
-And her mum's congratulation couldn’t have been bigger.
-Lovely people, and a fabulous day that ended just as it should, with a whiskey fuelled Ceilidh.
+My ‘hands off’ style of documentary photography allows me to melt in to the events of the day which also gives me time to spot the smaller but important moments.
+Although my kids haven’t (yet) married, as a parent I fully get what a big day it is for them as they watch their child marry.
+Parent’s faces during a ceremony deserve to be remembered.
+I’ve been up to Scotland a few times for weddings and Mhairi and Neal were married at the Lothian Chambers on The Royal Mile in the heart of the old city.
+Mhairi's parent’s faces were a picture of pride, and her mum's congratulation couldn’t have been bigger.
+Lovely people, and a fabulous day that ended just as it should, with a whisky fuelled Ceilidh.

 e126.jpg